saraparveen26/Sales-Volume-Forecasting/README.md

 __Data Model Description__

-The data model uses a time series analysis.
-This analysis uses the following methods:
+The data model is a time series model.
+The model uses the following methods:

 * Moving Averages
 * Exponential Smoothing